 Snowball shrimps are incredibly easy to breed.
 As long as the water conditions are met, you should always have a good turnout of shrimp fry.
-Female shrimps are almost always carrying eggs.
+Female shrimps, most of the time carry eggs.
 Once fertilized, the eggs will hatch after 30-45 days.

 When hatched, they look like the miniature version of the adults.
 They don’t go through the intermediate plankton stage.

 Snowball shrimps reach adulthood at around 2-3 months of age.

 On the female shrimp’s ‘shoulder,’ you can see the eggs developing in the ovary.
 The ovaries’ shape drapes across both sides of the shrimp – giving it the appearance of a saddle.
 Once the saddle becomes noticeable, it signifies that your female shrimp is ready to mate.

 After fertilization, the female will carry eggs with it until they’re ready to hatch.
 There are about 30 to 50 eggs in one clutch.